-- (1) The regulator must make a revenue determination in relation to a network operator within the following period after the regulator has received the information from the network operator required by clause 48- - (a) for a contestable revenue determination-42 business days, - (b) otherwise-126 business days. - (2) The regulator may, by written notice to the network operator, extend the time period under subclause (1)(a) by a further 42 business days if the regulator is satisfied that the extension is reasonably necessary because- - (a) the revenue determination is complex, and - (b) some of the information from the network operator was obtained other than from a competitive assessment process. - (3) As soon as practicable after the regulator fails to make a revenue determination within the period required by this clause, the regulator must- - (a) prepare a report that specifies- - (i) the reasons for the failure, and - (ii) the date by which the regulator expects to make the revenue determination, and - (b) give the report to the Minister, and - (c) publish the report on the regulator's website.
+- (1) The regulator must make a revenue determination in relation to a network operator within the following period after the regulator has received the information from the network operator required by clause 48- - (a) for a contestable revenue determination-42 business days,

+- (a1) for a revenue determination for a contestable augmentation-84 business days, - (b) otherwise-126 business days. - (2) The regulator may, by written notice to the network operator, extend the time period under subclause (1)(a) by a further 42 business days if the regulator is satisfied that the extension is reasonably necessary because- - (a) the revenue determination is complex, and - (b) some of the information from the network operator was obtained other than from a competitive assessment process. - (2A) The regulator may, by written notice to the network operator, extend the time period under subclause (1)(a1) by a further 42 business days if the regulator is satisfied the extension is reasonably necessary because- - (a) the revenue determination is complex, and - (b) the regulator has been unable to satisfy itself of one or more of the matters specified in clause 47E(2)(b) or (3)(b). - (3) As soon as practicable after the regulator fails to make a revenue determination within the period required by this clause, the regulator must- - (a) prepare a report that specifies- - (i) the reasons for the failure, and - (ii) the date by which the regulator expects to make the revenue determination, and - (b) give the report to the Minister, and - (c) publish the report on the regulator's website.